I once heard this joke.

 Know the difference between getting rich and staying rich

-But staying rich (the harder part) involves a different type of behaviour.
+But staying wealthy (the harder part) involves a different type of behaviour.

 A different mindset.